Skip to main content

 Lenses

 Every setup differs - The optimal focal length for your setup will be based on both the distance of the camera from the capture volume and the size of the volume.
-The greater the focal length, the more zoomed in the image will be, which will be more suitable when the cameras are farther away from the volume.
-In general, it is best to position the cameras further back from the stage (without obstruction), so that you can avoid using wide angle lenses, as they often experience large amounts of distortion in the image.
+The greater the focal length, the more zoomed in the image will be, which will be more suitable when the cameras are further away from the volume.
+In general, it is best to position the cameras further back from the volume (without obstruction), so that you can avoid using wide angle lenses, as they often experience large amounts of distortion in the image.
 If you'd like more information about which lens model we recommend for a specific volume size, check out the Volume Configurator.

 The Move Live software comes with three preset intrinsic lens calibrations (2.8mm, 3.5mm & 4mm).
 For optimal configuration it is recommended that you capture your own intrinsics using the Move Live software, as the intrinsics may vary for each camera & lens pairing.